 Your performance and recovery are intimately tied together – you can’t perform at your peak if you don’t prioritize healthy recovery, and the habits you develop in your training need to extend into your recovery.

 In order to maximize your performance in any walk of life, you need to match hard work with a diligent recovery and restoration program.
-The same habits that have driven Tom Brady’s 20-plus year football career – and thousands of our TB12 Center clients – can and should be used by those juggling the stresses of work, life, and sport.
+The same habits that have driven Tom Brady’s 20-plus year football career can and should be used by those juggling the stresses of work, life, and sport.

-We sat down with TB12 Body Coaches, our registered dietician, and experienced team members to explain why each step is important and how to accomplish it.
-Keep going and set yourself up for performance and recovery success with our in-depth TB12 Performance and Recovery Game Plan.
+We sat down with experienced team members to explain why each step is important and how to accomplish it.
+Keep going and set yourself up for performance and recovery success with our in-depth TB12 Performance and Recover Game Plan.

 Here are 12 things you can do every day to improve your performance and accelerate your recovery: